Social Contribution Activities 3 GOOD HEALTH AND WELL-BEING 4 QUALITY EDUCATION

 Initiatives Led by the Central Research Laboratories

 The Central Research Laboratories provides support for education through a variety of initiatives.
-These include assisting with the Annual Meeting on Scientific Research by High Schools, which is sponsored by Chiba University’s Section of Collaboration with High Schools and features research presentations from across Japan.
-In fiscal year 2022, five researchers attended this event, listening to a total of 493 presentations, taking part in Q&A sessions and otherwise encouraging research by participating high school students, who aspire to careers in the sciences.
+These include assisting with the Annual Meeting on Scientific Research by High Schools, which is sponsored by Chiba University’s Section of Collaboration with High Schools.

 The Central Research Laboratories also advances efforts that leverage DIC’s unique capabilities.
 These include lectures for high schools that have earned Super Science High School* designation, including Seishin Gakuen High School in Ibaraki Prefecture, and Sakura Senior High School and Funabashi High School in Chiba Prefecture, as well as fashion design workshops for students from Sakura Higashi High School in Chiba Prefecture.